asankov/secure-messenger/README.md

 These command use the [Diffie-Helmman algorithm](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) for secure exchanging secret data over an untrusted network.

 After this is completed, both Alice and Bob have the secret key and can start exchange messages.

+## Design decision

+### App structure

+#### CLI

+I have created this program as a [Cobra](https://github.com/spf13/cobra) CLI app.
+I decided to use Cobra, because it is the de-facto standard for building Go CLI apps, I have used it in my work, so am familiar with it, and it has everything I needed for the task.

+Most of the command are simple one-off tasks that run, do something and then exit.

+The only exception is the `exchange-key-server` command that starts a web-server and listens for requests.
+The command does not exit, unless explicitly stopped by the user.

+I used the [cobra-cli generator](https://github.com/spf13/cobra-cli/blob/main/README.md) to generate the boilerplate for the commands.
+All the commands are in the [`cmd`](./cmd) directory.

+#### Internal

+The other source folder I have is the [`internal`](./internal/) one.

+In Go, the `internal` package is special as it does not allow an external project to import this code.
+I this this, because I don't think that this code should be imported by another project, so I don't want to have it public and to have to deal with API backwards-compatibility guarantees.

+The packages inside the `internal` folder are:

+- `crypto` - deals with all the crypthography.
+In `crypto/exchange/listener.go` there is a bit of code that deals with HTTP stuff, which maybe is not the best place for it, but I'll let it roll for now and refactor it later.
+- `messages` - domain model for the messages that are being exchanged
+- `secretstore` - package for the different types of stores used to store the keys

+Most of the code in `internal` is covered by unit tests.

+### Crypthography

+#### Message encryption

+For the message encryption I used [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
+This type of encryption is considered secure and used widely in the industry.

+For the mode of operation I chose [Galois/Counter Mode (GCM)](https://en.wikipedia.org/wiki/Galois/Counter_Mode).
+It is supported out-of-the-box by the Go stdlib, it is fast, and it provides both authenticity and confidentiality.

+#### Storing the keys

+By default, all CLI commands use the OS keychain for storing and reading the secret key.

+This is the most secure option, because the OS keychain (depending on the OS) can support native encryption and access control.

+If needed, the command also support storing(and reading) the key from a file or from a CLI argument.
+This is not recommended, because files can be read by anyone and CLI arguments are visible in the shell history.
+The command output warnings when these options are used.